 - Now sit back and wait.
 Depending upon how many backups you deleted and how large your sparsebundle was when you started, this compacting could take anywhere from a few minutes to overnight.

-When the compacting is complete you’ll see that you have more storage space available on your Time Capsule.
+When the compacting is complete you will see that you have more storage space available on your Time Capsule.